 Stakeholder Relationship Management (SRM) software is designed to simplify and streamline the stakeholder management process by giving teams a centralized and organized space for all their engagement and consultation information.

-While your organization might understand that an SRM is the ideal stakeholder management tool for improving your stakeholder management efforts, it's not always easy to decide when’s the right time to start using an SRM.
+While your organization may understand that an SRM is the ideal stakeholder management tool for enhancing your stakeholder management efforts, it's not always easy to determine when the right time is to start using an SRM.

-In today’s blog, we’ll identify ten common stakeholder management challenges that an SRM is designed to address.
-If any of these resonates with you or your team, it’s time to seriously consider adopting an SRM.
+In this blog, we'll identify ten common stakeholder management challenges that an SRM is designed to address.
+If any of these resonate with you or your team, it's time to seriously consider adopting an SRM.

-1. The volume of stakeholder information that your team needs to manage is becoming overwhelming
+1. The volume of stakeholder information is becoming overwhelming

 Stakeholder management challenge:

 The reality is, when you have large amounts of data, managing it can become increasingly difficult.
-When this happens, it’s challenging to make sense of your data, pull insights, understand your stakeholders and make logical decisions for your stakeholder engagement program.
+When this happens, it's challenging to make sense of your data, extract insights, understand your stakeholders, and make informed decisions for your stakeholder engagement program.

 SRM solution: